payador/Scrath/README.md

 [Development Web Server](#development-web-server) | [How to use](#how-to-use) | [The Grid](#the-grid) | [Containers](#containers) | [Rows](#rows) | [Blocks](#blocks) | [Nesting](#nesting)

-Scrath2 is a tiny framework for web development and fast prototype using only what you need to use: The "plugins".
+Scrath2 is a tiny framework for web/mobile development and fast prototype using only what you need to use: The "plugins".
 You can import those plugins inside your main stylesheet separating better your project.

 ```css
 @import url('scrath-single.css'); /* Framework Core (The Grid system) */